Roderick Alleyn: Birth, education and early career

 The fifth novel, Vintage Murder (1937), is explicitly set in New Zealand in June 1936—according to an epilogue dated September 1936 and set three months after the novel's action.
 In Chapter 16, Alleyn states his age, while speaking to a teenager: 'Rude you think?
 I'm twenty-five years older than you.
 Old gentlemen of forty-two are allowed to be impertinent.
 Especially when they are policemen.'

-Vintage Murder (1937) also indicates Alleyn spent three years in the army after graduating, presumably during World War I. Nowhere in the series are details of this military service ever given.
-Immediately after the army, he spent a year in the British Foreign Service.
+Vintage Murder also indicates Alleyn spent three years in the army after graduating, presumably during World War I. Nowhere in the series are details of this military service ever given.
+Immediately after the army, he spent a year in the Foreign Service.

 The sixth novel, Artists in Crime (1938), rapidly follows the action of Vintage Murder (that is, occurs in late 1936), and contains letters between Lady Alleyn and her younger son during his return to England.
 These show that Alleyn's mother turns 65 in 1936, and that Alleyn is about 20 years younger.
 The same correspondence shows that Lady Alleyn's birthday is on the seventh of September, and that Alleyn's (forty-third) birthday follows soon after.
 Hence, from information in the fifth and sixth novels, Alleyn was probably born in September or October, 1893.

 It is clear that later novels take some liberties with Alleyn's age.
 In Black as He's Painted (1974), Alleyn is clearly not 80 years old, as he would have to be if his birth was in 1893.
 The setting of the novel is identified as being contemporary with its writing, i.e. the early 1970s, and while Alleyn is clearly a senior member of CID, he is still relatively young and fit enough to be "sprinting" down alleyways after perpetrators.